News and Updates

 Geophysical and Geochemical

-Research will evaluate relation of production to microseismic event distribution.
+Evaluating production relationship to microseismic event distribution.

 Surface Environmental